MalloZup/bacheca/README.md

 ```
 here is how it should like the `credentials_jenkins.yml`

-As password you can use a jenkins token.
 ```yml
 server_url: 'my_beautiful_jenkins_server.it'
 username: 'somename',
 password: 'secret password'
 ```
-You can use also a `jenkins_token` for the `password`
+(As password you can use a jenkins token.)

 2) Choose the jobs for fetching and display data.